Mount Umunhum is now open. What you need to know before your visit.

 Location and Background

 Mt.
 Umunhum, is located in the 18,000-acre Sierra Azul Open Space Preserve.
-At 3,486 feet, it’s the fourth-highest peak in the Santa Cruz mountains and features spectacular 360-degree views that extend from the Monterey Peninsula to Mt.
+At 3,486 feet, it’s one of the highest peaks in the Santa Cruz mountains and features spectacular 360-degree views that extend from the Monterey Peninsula to Mt.
 Tamalpais, and include much of the Bay Area and even the Sierra Nevada on a clear day.
 The word “Umunhum” means “resting place of the hummingbird”.
 The hummingbird is a central figure in the Amah Mutsun creation story.
 Including the hummingbird, this peak is home to 63 native plant and animal species.
 From 1957 to 1979, the summit was the site of the former Almaden Air Force Station where it served as part of a network of radar stations.
 The square concrete structure at the top of the peak served as the support for a large Cold War-era radar sail.
 The summit has been closed since 1980 when the base was decommissioned.
 In 2009, Midpen received federal funding to clean up the site.
 Midpen removed 3,000 cubic yards of hazardous materials, including lead paint, asbestos, fuel storage containers and PCB transformers, and deconstructed 13,680 tons on concrete, asphalt, wood and other materials, 97% of which were recycled or reused.

 - The Bald Mountain Parking Area is open to the public.